 The Intra-Group funding arrangement is eliminated on consolidation of the Group Accounts, a treatment adopted for any transactions between the PCC and Chief Constable.
-The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2022/23 amounts to £268.7m (£256.0m in 2021/22).
+The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2023/24 amounts to £288.4m (£268.7m in 2022/23).
 This is included within the Net Cost of Policing Services in the CIES, in line with current best practice for the preparation of Police Accounts.

-The PCC's Balance Sheet includes an Intra-Group Debtor of £8.203m (Creditor of £1.04m in 2021/22) being the net balance of funding not settled between the PCC and Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.
+The PCC's Balance Sheet includes an Intra-Group Debtor of £5.719m (£8.203m in 2022/23) being the net balance of funding not settled between the PCC and Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.